Monitor Kubernetes clusters using Azure Monitor and cloud native tools

 Following are common scenarios for monitoring the network.

-• Create flow logs to log information about the IP traffic flowing through network security groups used by your cluster and then use traffic analytics to analyze and provide insights on this data.
-You'll most likely use the same Log Analytics workspace for traffic analytics that you use for Container insights and your control plane logs.
+• Create flow logs with Network Watcher to log information about the IP traffic flowing through network security groups used by your cluster and then use traffic analytics to analyze and provide insights on this data.
+Use the same Log Analytics workspace for traffic analytics that you use for your container logs and control plane logs.

 • For AKS clusters, use the Network Observability add-on for AKS (preview) to monitor and observe access between services in the cluster (east-west traffic).